Tim Henman

 Timothy Henry Henman OBE (born 6 September 1974) is a British former professional tennis player.
-Henman played a serve-and-volley style of tennis.
-He was the first British man to reach the singles semifinals of Wimbledon since Roger Taylor in the 1970s.
-Henman reached six major semifinals and won 15 career ATP Tour titles (eleven in singles and four in doubles), including the 2003 Paris Masters.
-He also earned a 40–14 win-loss record with the Great Britain Davis Cup team.
+He was ranked world No. 4 in men's singles by the Association of Tennis Professionals (ATP) during the early 2000s.
+Henman won 15 career ATP Tour titles (eleven in singles and four in doubles), including the 2003 Paris Masters.
+A serve-and-volley player, he was the first British man to reach the singles semifinals of Wimbledon since Roger Taylor in the 1970s.
+Henman reached six major semifinals, and earned a 40–14 win-loss record with the Great Britain Davis Cup team.

-Henman was the British No. 1 player in 1996 and again from 1999 to 2005, at which point he was overtaken by Andy Murray.
-He reached a career-high ranking of world No. 4 three different times between July 2002 and October 2004.
-He is one of the most successful British players of the Open Era, winning $11,635,542 prize money.
+Henman was the British No. 1 player in 1996 and again from 1999 to 2005.
+He is one of the most successful British players of the Open Era, winning $11,635,542 in prize money.
 In the 2004 New Year Honours, he was appointed an OBE.

 Henman started playing tennis before the age of three, and began systematic training in the Slater Squad at eleven.
 After suffering a serious injury which affected him for the better part of two years, he began touring internationally as a junior and achieved some successes.
 He rose quickly up the ATP rankings, and by 1996 had reached the quarterfinals of Wimbledon.
 For most of his career, Henman was considered a grass court specialist, reaching four Wimbledon semifinals in the five years between 1998 and 2002.
-He became comfortable on clay and hard courts only later in his career, when in 2004 he reached the semifinals of both the French and US Opens.
+He also achieved considerable success on hard courts early in his career, with his first title on the top tier ATP tour won in Sydney with a straight sets win over Carlos Moya.
+He became comfortable on clay only later in his career, when in 2004 he reached the semifinals of the French Open.
 Henman retired from professional tennis in late 2007, but remains active on the ATP Champions Tour (a tour for former professional tennis players).